asmitbm/weaviate-docusaurus/docs/contributor-guide/improving-docs.md

 ## Setting up the repository

-If you're new to git and GitHub, check out the beginners guide to [git and GitHub](Git-and-Github.md).
+If you're new to git and GitHub, check out the beginners guide to [git and GitHub].

 To get the site up and running locally, follow the below steps: